 III.
 Registration of companies in the Register of Companies with Foreign Interests

 Evaluation by the Unit whether companies wishing to employ nationals from third countries fall under the criteria of companies of foreign interests, as defined below.
 In case of eligibility, these companies will be registered in the above-mentioned Register, which will be notified to the Civil Registry and Migration Department (CRMD).

-a) Businesses wishing to transfer their operations or expand their activities in Cyprus, must express their interest by submitting a relevant request to the Business Facilitation Unit of the Ministry of Energy, Commerce and Industry through email.
-The email must be accompanied by a letter of expression of interest for the establishment or expansion of their activities in Cyprus.
-The letter of intent should include a brief description of the company, activities (nature of business as stated in the Articles of Association), number of staff, expansion plans, etc. The request supported by the necessary documents (Annex I, only copies of the certificates are required in electronic form) should be sent to the following email address: email@example.com.
+The e-form requests a letter of expression of interest for the establishment or expansion of their activities in Cyprus.
+The “Letter of Intent” should include a brief description of the company’s profile, activities (nature of business as stated in the Articles of Association), number of staff, expansion plans and be supported by the necessary documents required in the e-form (Annex I, only copies of the certificates are required in electronic form).

 Certificate of Incorporation

 |2||Certificate of Registered Office Address|

 In the case where legal entities (e.g. local or foreign companies, trusts) are the shareholders, a shareholders’ structure diagram presenting the whole chain of ownership up to the final owners (natural persons who are the ultimate beneficial owners) should be declared and documented.

 |5||Director’s Affidavit on the company’s ownership (from one of the directors if many)|